-The Collaboration Success Wizard is an online diagnostic survey for collaborations that takes about 30 minutes.
-The survey probes factors that may strengthen or weaken the collaboration, and provides personal reports to help you evaluate and improve your collaborative project.
+The Collaboration Success Wizard (CSW) is an online diagnostic survey for collaborations that takes about 15 minutes.
+The survey probes factors that may strengthen or weaken the collaboration and provides a personal report to help you evaluate and improve your collaborative project.

-The Wizard is based on over 20-year experience studying scientific collaborations by Dr. Judy Olson at UCI.
+The Wizard is based on over 20-year experience studying scientific collaborations by Dr. Judith Olson at UCI.
 As part of the NSF-funded Science of Collaboratories project, Dr. Olson had conducted a review of more than 200 distributed scientific collaborative projects to develop a set of factors that lead to successful collaboration.
 This work is reported in her books, “Scientific Collaboration on the Internet” and “Work together apart”.
 This USC version is a shortened version of Dr. Olson’s original Collaboration Success Wizard at UCI.
 It is focused on assessing collaborations for teams engaged in biomedical and/or health research.

 The Wizard is designed to assess any collaboration.
 Nevertheless, it is especially designed to evaluate collaborative projects with team members who are physically dispersed.
 But what does this mean?